The Ultimate Guide to Buying a Sustainable Christmas Tree

 A Potted Christmas Tree

-Be sure to care for your potted tree properly by watering it regularly and keeping it away from heat sources.
+Be sure to properly care for your potted tree by watering it regularly and keeping it away from heat sources.

 Rent a Christmas Tree

 Renting a living Christmas tree is another sustainable option.
 Many tree farms offer this service.
-You can rent a living tree for the holiday season and then return it to the local farm where it will be replanted.
+You can rent a living tree for the holiday season and then return it to the local farm, where it will be replanted.
 This reduces waste and ensures that the tree is cared for properly.

 DIY Christmas Trees